Romsey Abbey: Post-Reformation parish

 Although the community of nuns itself was forcibly dispersed in the Dissolution of the Monasteries, the abbey buildings escaped the general fate of other religious and charitable establishments at this time and were not demolished.
 This was because the abbey church had a substantial section dedicated to St Lawrence which served as a place of worship for the townspeople.
 This arrangement, found also elsewhere in various forms, was designed to preserve the particular life of the nuns, with its heavy schedule of church services, from encroachment by the needs of the people.
 The latter were catered for, however, by celebrations of the liturgy ensured by the nuns' chaplains.

 Subsequently, the town purchased the abbey buildings from the Crown for £100 in 1544.
 The operation presumably aimed, under the cloak of public service, at furthering private interests, since the town's magnates then soon set about demolishing that very section, set aside as the church of St Lawrence, that had ensured the survival of buildings in the first place.
 All over the country, the demolition of religious buildings brought for private enterprise a rich harvest of lead and building materials.

 During the English Civil War the building suffered further material damage at the hands of Parliamentarian troops in 1643, including destruction of the organ.

 What survives of the abbey buildings today, though limited to a remodelled and restored form of the former abbey church, is arguably due especially to the efforts of a 19th-century incumbent, the Reverend Edward Lyon Berthon.
-It is now forms the largest Church of England parish church in the county of Hampshire.
+It now forms the largest Church of England parish church in the county of Hampshire.

 Bells

 The church's bells were once housed in a detached campanile.
 After its demolition in 1625, the set of six bells was transferred to a wooden belfry on top of the central tower.
 They were replaced by a new set of eight in 1791; the heaviest, the tenor, weighing 26 cwt.
 Three of the bells were recast in 1932.
-The bells and their eighteenth century bell frame were restored in 2007, when removing the crown reduced the weight of the tenor to 22 cwt.
+The bells and their eighteenth-century bell frame were restored in 2007, when removing the crown reduced the weight of the tenor to 22 cwt.
 The bells are now known across the region for being one of the finest rings of 8 bells.